 When roaming the halls of what was once a gaol, it is not uncommon for there to be displays and stories of former inmates.
-What is particularly un nerving, is when they have on display a death mask.
+What is particularly unnerving, is when they have on display a death mask.
 The Old Melbourne Gaol in Victoria is full of them.
 So what is a death mask and why would you cast a mask of someone who was executed?

-In the 19th Century and early 20th Century.
+In the 19th Century and early 20th Centuries.
 The process of death masks was used widely on inmates in prisons after they were executed.
 After they were hung, their head would be shaved, and a cast of their head would be taken.
-The intention of this was not soley to display the masks in a museum (even though that is what they are doing today).
+The intention of this was not solely to display the masks in a museum (even though that is what they are doing today).
 They were to be unknowing participants in a study called Phrenology.

-By around the 1840’s, Phrenology had been discredited as a Scientific Theory based on the large amount of evidence against the concept.
+By around the 1840s, Phrenology had been discredited as a Scientific Theory based on a large amount of evidence against the concept.
 It was in the early 20th century that the concept became popular again.
 It was during this resurgence that it was thought a criminal could perhaps be rehabilitated.
 A diagnosis could be made and a plan put in place to help to rehabilitate the criminal.
 For example, a criminal with homicidal tendencies became a butcher in order to control his impulses.
 Somewhere along the way in this study, prisons would start to cast death masks on inmates who had been executed.

-In the 19th Century, the practise of casting a death mask of an inmate who had been executed was quite widespread.
-They were not only used for the study of phrenology, but also appeared in museums and material for prison authorities to use for lectures and as a deterrent for people – if you do the crime, this is what could happen to you.
+In the 19th Century, the practice of casting a death mask of an inmate who had been executed was quite widespread.
+They were not only used for the study of phrenology but also appeared in museums and material for prison authorities to use for lectures and as a deterrent for people – if you do the crime, this is what could happen to you.
 It was even said to be a source of entertainment for those who worked in prisons.
 Ned Kelly's Deathmask is one of the most famous on display at the Old Melbourne Gaol.
 It is not however the original death mask, it is a copy.
 It was not uncommon for copies to be made as they are quite fragile.

-One of the biggest collection of death masks in Australia is held by the Old Melbourne Gaol.
-There is an extensive collection of original death masks and some which are copies.
+One of the biggest collections of death masks in Australia is held by the Old Melbourne Gaol.
+There is an extensive collection of original death masks and some of which are copies.
 What is eerie about these masks is the expression on the faces of the subjects.
 They all met their fate by hanging at the gaol.
 Some seem at peace.
 Others have a look of distress while one seems to have a smirking smile.
-In some cases you can see the contortion in the neck from where they were hung and even little hairs sticking out from the plaster.
-One has to wonder if the energy of the person and the trauma associated with their death are embedded within the masks.
+In some cases, you can see the contortion in the neck from where they were hung and even little hairs sticking out from the plaster.
+One has to wonder if the energy of the person and the trauma associated with their death is embedded within the masks.

-This is just another example of how our strange past and intrigue with macabre things fascinates us still to do this day.
+This is just another example of how our strange past and intrigue with macabre things fascinate us still to this day.
 I know I can’t be around a death mask for long.
 Whether I am feeling the energy of the mask or I am just a little bit creeped out, it doesn’t sit well with me.

-Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates